7 Reasons Why Recumbent Bikes Can Be a Great Option for Those Over 60

 Perhaps you never learned to ride a two-wheel bicycle – I know many people who haven’t.
 Good news – with a recumbent trike, you don’t need to learn – there’s no balancing involved!
 You can ride a recumbent trike at any age, even if you’ve never ridden a bike before.

 I don’t need special, uncomfortable, padded bike shorts or spandex tops as I did on my upright.
 I can wear regular loose fitting shorts and tee-shirts or tops.

 If you ride long distances, or intensely, you may want to wear shirts with wicking ability for sweat.
-Also, like any bike, you need a helmet and I recommend clipless pedals – or any kind of foot restraint system that works for you.
+Also, like any bike, you need a helmet, and I recommend clipless pedals – or any kind of foot restraint system that works for you.